 Delicate, crisp, and light, these beautiful and tasty Italian Waffle Cookies are known as Pizzelle and are similar to Norwegian Krumkaker.
 Anise is the most common flavor, however, I'll show you how to make lemon, cardamom, and chocolate pizzelles too!

-I've been making pizzelle cookies ever since my friend Diane turned me on to them many years ago.
+I've been making pizzelle cookies ever since my friend Diane turned me on to them years ago.
 Diane, whose husband is Italian, usually gives them out to friends for Christmas.

 This year, I decided to crash Diane and Rick's pizzelle-making party.
-By the way, "Pizzelle" is pronounced "pitˈzell" in Italian.
+By the way, "Pizzelle" is pronounced "pitหzell" in Italian.
 They are also referred to as "Italian waffle cookies."

-It turns out Diane can't talk and follow a recipe.
+It turns out Diane can't talk AND follow a recipe.
 We did manage to have some laughs though.
 Later, I experimented with a few other flavors on my own.

 Jump to: